atculpepper/personal-changelog/README.md

 This is a personal changelog of my updates.
 Not everything is code.
 I am following Scott Bromander's example to create visability around my behaviors and habits.

 ---
+#### Wednesday, July 28, 2020
+- Registered for Flaticon for new-bucket design upgrade
+- Gained access to beta version of Plasmic (React UX software)
+- Worked on functional components in React

+---
 #### Tuesday, July 27, 2020
 - Section 1 of Modern React Bootcamp (Udemy)
 - Research JS methods